 PM10 is an air pollutant which is directly dependant on spatial-temporal conditions i.e. weather conditions at the location.
 Air pollutants are not linearly consistent throughout the day.
 During peak hours where there are more vehicles transit on the road, PM10 levels surge in the atmosphere.
 With these parameters in consideration many researchers have employed prediction algorithms to detect the presence of PM10 air pollutant from image datasets.
 The image-based datasets focussing on spatial features classify prediction based on CNN algorithms whereas time-series based image dataset employ RNN/LSTM based algorithms.

 Early researchers used statistical data inputs to neural network algorithms.
 With the advent of convolutional neural networks image data sets are used as input to the CNN algorithms.
 Fortelli et al.(2016) used year long historical meteorological data and established relationships between various climatic conditions and their respective PM10 levels reported, this model failed to explain scalability while complex datasets are used.
-Wang et al.,(2018) model utilized CNN alongside sequence models and extracted both spatial and temporal features These models highlighted the strength of CNNs in extracting spatial and temporal features from environmental photos such as haze smog etc but for simpler datasets..To overcome this, Chae et al., (2021) introduced ICNN( Integrated CNN) which changes irregular environmental data into grid structure and achieved an accuracy of R2 =0.97 both for PM10 and PM2.5 air pollutants.
+Wang et al.,(2018) model utilized CNN alongside sequence models and extracted both spatial and temporal features.
+These models highlighted the strength of CNNs in extracting spatial and temporal features from environmental photos such as haze smog etc but for simpler datasets..To overcome this, Chae et al., (2021) introduced ICNN( Integrated CNN) which changes irregular environmental data into grid structure and achieved an accuracy of R2 =0.97 both for PM10 and PM2.5 air pollutants.
 A deep residual network like ResNet 50 was employed by Tejaswi et al., in 2024 to demonstrate efficient classification of AQI using satellite based or camera based images.
 In 2025, Kumar et al., used ResNet50 for classification from environmental images and sensor data by leveraging its residual learning and there by removing gradient problem and enhanced feature extraction.

 There can also be hybrid algorithms which are dominant in the recent past few years by fusion of CNN with GRU or CNN with LSTM etc., LSTM based models reported in Wu et al., (2023) used ISSA+LSTM which effectively captured time-series based pollutant density data while marking a significant reduction in RMSE as compared to traditional CNN based standalone algorithms although tuning parameters for this hybrid algorithm is a challenging task.
 Recent advances in CNN based algorithms focussed on architectural enhancements using different filters and optimizations to further improve accuracy in prediction for complex datasets too.
 Chen et al.,(2025) proposed ConvLSTM architecture which significantly reduced the prediction error of the model and also suggested forecasting accuracy of PM10 levels surge in air.
 Even though hybrid models have better performance and prediction accuracy they have a fixed learning rate and are not adaptive to change in weather conditions.
 A better adaptive approach is employed in this work using Adam(Adaptive Moment) Optimizer which is faster and stable.